Team Golf Uniforms: How to Build a Cohesive Look for Clubs, Teams & Events

 Should we choose team golf polos or team golf shirts for a club program?

 Polos are the safest uniform anchor for most clubs.
-Shirts can be a smart option for volunteer groups or casual events where speed and simplicity matter.
+Shirts can be smart for volunteer groups or casual events where speed and simplicity matter.

 How do we handle sponsor logos on team golf outfits without looking crowded?

 Use a clear hierarchy and keep placements consistent.
-Give identity priority.
+Identity gets priority.
 Sponsors should support the look, not compete with it.

 What should be included in golf tournament apparel packs for staff and volunteers?